Lucevar/mw-immersion-mods/articles/blight.md

 - [**Heartthrum**](https://www.nexusmods.com/morrowind/mods/47178) by RedFurryDemon
 It doesn't make blight storms more dangerous per se, but it certainly makes the walk up Red Mountain *feel* momentous.
 You can now hear the Heart of Lorkhan as you approach the crater citadels.
 - [**Shattered Stones - an Earthquake Mod**](https://www.nexusmods.com/morrowind/mods/45105) by R-zero and Greatness7
 Some areas of Vvardenfell now have occasional earthquakes, which will shake your screen, cause dust to appear if you're inside, and sometimes make you or NPCs around you stumble and fall.
+Limited to Molag Amur region, unfortunately, but still very atmospheric!
 - [**Ashfall**](https://discord.gg/zkSVdSe) by Merlord
 Ashfall is the most fully featured survival and needs management mod available for Morrowind.
 Between making sure that you have enough supplies to survive a trek through the wilderness, and the punishing effects of being caught out in bad weather without the right equipment, Ashfall makes blight storms - and even regular ash and rain storms - something every traveller needs to worry about.
 Currently in alpha and only available via the Morrowind Modding Community discord.